 During first-stage heating operation, the control will receive a thermostat signal at the Y1 input terminal.
-The control will energize the M1 compressor output terminal.
-This signal energizes the coil of compressor contactor A causing the compressor to run in first (low) stage.
+The control will energize the M compressor output terminal.
+This signal energizes the coil of the compressor contactor causing the compressor to run.
 The control also closes the outdoor fan relay delivering power to the ODF terminal causing the outdoor fan to operate.
 The reversing valve is not energized in heating mode.